UNECE/ModernStats_Git/_episodes/06-exploring_history.md

 identifiers.
 You can refer to the *most recent commit* of the working directory by using the identifier `HEAD`.
 When working in official statistics, we may need to refer to previous versions of our code to validate methodologies or compare older approaches.

-In this case of this course, we've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+In this course, we've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
 Before we start, let's make a change to `mars.txt`, adding yet another line.